 Mariamne III/Mary Sent into Exile?

 Remember my theory behind this blog…about Mariamne III, daughter of Aristobulus son of Mariamne I the Great Queen, being the mother of Jesus and a James…and that Mariamne III was also the sister of Herodias who was an official Queen.
 Mary is first noted to be with the disciples in the upper room in Jerusalem right after Jesus’ death (Acts 1:14) variously thought to be 30-36 A.D.
 But then she disappears from the record.
-To make up for this lack of knowing, legends sprang up around all the various Marys–Mary Magdalene, Mary of Bethany and even occasionally Mary herself with a changing cast of characters–the common thread is that they were all being exiled from Palestine…or from Rome… in 39-40 A.D. into Gaul that would later be France.
+To make up for this lack of knowing, legends sprang up around all the various Marys–Mary Magdalene, Mary of Bethany and even occasionally Mary herself with a changing cast of characters–the common thread is that they were all being exiled from Roman Palestine in 39-40 A.D.

 The medieval Golden Legend[v] says this: